Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 • Review Arizona laws surrounding public records.

-Can the Public Access Criminal Records & Arrest Records in Arizona?
+Can the Public Access Criminal & Arrest Records in Arizona?

-Criminal records in Arizona are considered public records as codified in law under Title 39 of the Arizona State Code with some exceptions.
-The same lies true for Arizona arrest records since they fall under the same statute.
+Criminal records in the state are considered public records as codified in law under Title 39 of the Arizona State Code with some exceptions; the same holds true for Arizona arrest records since they fall under the same statute.

 Exceptions to release of arrest or criminal records includes the following restrictions: